 Open the Google Assistant settings > Tap on Languages > Tap on 'Add a Language' to choose a language for speaking to your Assistant.

-Turn on the toggle to give Assistant permission to recognise your voice whenever you say "OK Google" - even if your screen is off or you're using an app.
+Turn on the toggle to give Assistant permission to recognise your voice whenever you say "Hey Google" - even if your screen is off or you're using an app.
 This makes Assistant always-on.

 Open the Google Assistant settings > Scroll down to 'Personal results' > Toggle on 'Lock screen personal results'.